apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>replicas is the desired number of replicas of the given Template.
+<p>Specifies the desired number of replicas of the given Template.
-These are replicas in the sense that they are instantiations of the same Template, but individual replicas also have a consistent identity.
+These replicas are instantiations of the same Template, with each having a consistent identity.
-If unspecified, defaults to 1.</p>
+Defaults to 1 if unspecified.</p>
 </td>
 </tr>
 <tr>